The Day of the Dead

 An Excellent Email Newsletter to Model

 I’ve been on the mailing list of Printing for Less for some time and have always been impressed by their monthly email newsletters.
 January’s is perhaps one of the best, so I thought it would be interesting to talk about why it’s so good.
-You can see a copy of it here.
-1. The newsletter…
+1. The newsletter starts with a topical comment that “enters the…

 Real Estate Agents (and Others): The Newspaper Newsletter